'Hidden Fences' and the Globes memes

 It set off a chain of people combining other African-American films for some pretty funny results.

-Did you catch Academy Award-winning actress Mo'Nique in "The Color Precious?"
+To wit: Did you catch Academy Award-winning actress Mo'Nique in "The Color Precious?"
 What about Viola Davis' stunning performance in "The Help Got Away With Murder?"

+Bush Hager apologized Monday on "Today" saying she did not want to make anyone feel "lesser."

+"I have seen both movies," she said.
+"I thought they were both brilliant.
+I've interviewed cast from both of the movies.
+And I offended people, I am deeply sorry."

 "Hidden Fences" wasn't the only thing from Sunday night that was all over social media.